Retro pool toys: Inflatable animals, rafts & more vintage water fun from the ’60s

 Retro swimming pool and water toys

-Pool-time play: Inflatable balls, rings & novelties
+Pool-time play: Inflatable pool toys, rings & more

 • Six-panel hex ring